Coyotes have been spotted in the area

 Coyotes have been in Hampton Roads for years.
-However, there’s been an uptick in sightings lately, and some residents are worried.
 For the record, coyotes provide some benefits.
-They eat rats, raccoons and other small mammals – critters we’ve also been seeing a lot.
-Still, they’re a potential danger to our small mammals, and residents should be careful about small dogs and cats outside unattended at dusk or overnight.
+They eat rats, raccoons and other small mammals — critters we've also been seeing a lot.
+Still, they're a potential danger to our small mammals, and residents should be careful about small dogs and cats outside unattended at dusk or overnight.

 If you see a coyote, keep your distance.
 Make noise to scare it away so it doesn't get used to humans.

 A: We don't know.
 It's likely that we've seen only a fraction of the coyotes who live here, because they are reclusive.
 Most of the 15 or so sightings a year reported to Animal Response are in the northeast section of the city — Howe Farms, Fox Hill, Beach Road, Old Buckroe Road.
 However, the department has logged reports of coyotes in Wythe; along Briarfield Road; off Todds Lane; and in Old North Hampton.
 Professionals have definitively identified coyotes on Langley Air Force Base (2006) and in Grandview (2013).
 A story in the Virginian-Pilot in December 2017 estimated that "hundreds" are living in Hampton Roads.

 Q: What should I do if I see a coyote?

 A: Angela Taylor, deputy supervisor for the Animal Response Team, advises using caution or avoid walking at dusk or dawn, especially near dense vegetation, and using a "SMART" strategy:

 - Stop.
 Don't get close to take a photo or video.

 - Announce yourself (yell, blow a whistle, throw rocks).
 Use different sounds so they don't get accustomed.

 - Retreat by backing away slowly (don't turn your back on the animal).